 As with any new challenge or activity, the hardest thing to do is to take the first step.
 In order to make your transition from applicant to student easier, we have broken down the process into these easy steps.

 Step 1A: Fill out an Admission Application

-Applications are now being accepted for Spring 2016
+Applications are now being accepted for Summer and Fall 2016

 Apply in person/mail

 Naugatuck Valley Community College

 Waterbury, CT 06708